nus-cs2113-AY2122S2/ip/docs/README.md

-# User Guide for Doke
+# User Guide for Duke
 **Duke** is a Personal Assistant Chatbot that helps a person to keep track of various tasks via a **Command Line Interface**.

 ## Features